itssamuelrowe/binarystars/content/abstract-classes-and-interfaces/working-with-the-implements-clause.md

 a subclass of the abstract class is required to implement it.

-Here is an example example class which implements the `ShoppingList` interface shown in the previous lecture.
+Here is an example example class which implements the `ShoppingList` interface shown in the previous section.

 ```
 class ConsoleShoppingList implements ShoppingList {